99% Failures

 A visual journey through the chaos, crashes, and occasional wins

-💬 Still Reading?
-You’re Either Curious or Courageous.
+Still Reading?
+You're Either Brave or Bored

 If you think my collection of expensive mistakes might save you some pain (or at least provide entertainment), let's talk.
 No guarantees, but at least you'll get honest answers.

-Let’s Compare NotesStill Think This Might Work Out?
+Risk a ConversationStill Think This Might Work Out?
 Me Too!

 I've stumbled enough times to know progress rarely looks graceful.
 But if you're still here, odds are you believe — like I do — that it's worth trying anyway.
 Let's make something real.
 Even if it explodes, at least it'll be interesting.